hacks-guide/Guide_Wii/docs/wnd-mini.md

 1. Launch xyzzy mod from the Homebrew Channel.
 1. Select `USB device`
-    + It should start retriving your console information.
+    + It should start retrieving your console information.
 1. When it is done, press any button to exit.
     + You will have 5 new files on your USB: